 - Filter coffees at Common Man Stan and the sunny smiles of barista John

 - Pétalos 2018 from Descendientes de J. Palacios

 - The Happiness Lab podcast

 🔖 Related reading: Play, Counting the Bounty, and Silver Lining

 A Habit Friends Were Most Curious About

 🌤 Waking up early

-It all started with a noisy neighbor who wakes up around 5 A.M.
+It all started with a noisy neighbor waking up around 5 A.M.
 After months of fighting the situation, I surrendered and began going to bed around 9 P.M. and waking up with her.
 Like that, I turned an annoyance into a gift.
-I went for early morning walks, discovered the dark and calm before the sunset.
+I went for early morning walks and discovered the dark and calm before the sunset.
 And with the time difference between Europe and Singapore just right, I could still catch my parents for a call.

 🎼 And some tunes I’d listen to on my way back home: Breathe It In by Garrett Kato & Julia Stone, and Olalla by Blanco White.